The GlobaLeaks software tries to conform with industry standard best and practices and its security is a result of applied research.

 This section describes the authentication methods implemented by the system.

-Whistleblowers access their Reports by using a Receipt, which is a randomly generated 16 digits sequence created by the Backend when the Report is first submitted.
-The reason of this format of 16 digits is that it resembles a standard phone number, making it easier for the whistleblower to conceal the receipt of their submission and give them plausible deniability on what is the significance of such digits.
+Receipts, which are random generated 16 digits sequences created by the Backend when the Report is first submitted.
+The reason of this format of 16 digits is that it resembles a standard phone number, making it easier for the whistleblowers to conceal their receipts.

 The following password security measures implemented by the system.